jadecobra/gym/python_tdd/docs/00_TDD_MODULE_NOT_FOUND_ERROR.md

 ### <span style="color:green">**GREEN**</span>: Make it Pass

 - create `module_0.py` in the `project_name` folder
-- your terminal will update to show the following
+- the terminal will update to show the following

 ```shell
     import module_1